I don’t know what sweep picking is, I wrote an article concerning this technique a while back and you can read that article here.

 The fingering is shown after each diagram, and T stands for tapping with your right hand.

 In order to learn these shapes properly, it is good to first play them as 4th notes (one note per beat)

 - B Minor

 And then practice them as 8th notes ( 2 notes per beat)

-1. Set the metronome to 60 or 80 BPM (see where you can play completeley relaxed)
+- Set the metronome to 60 or 80 BPM (see where you can play completely relaxed)

-3. Take a break for 5 minutes and then play the 8th notes versions (again for 5 minutes each)
+- Take a break for 5 minutes and then play the versions of the 8th notes (again for 5 minutes each)

-WARNING: It is a good idea to work on a maximum 20 BPM raise when you are just starting out.
+WARNING: It is a good idea to work on a maximum of 20 BPM raise when you are just starting out.
 And be aware of the tension that might build up, if you develop the habit of playing tensed you will get nowhere.
-Good technique takes time and patience.
+The good technique takes time and patience.

-Now i would like you to try the above mentioned facts and soon i am going to make a sequel to this articles in which i show you how to play pachelbel canons sweep picking sequence.
+Now I would like you to try the above-mentioned facts and soon I am going to make a sequel to these articles in which I show you how to play Pachelbel canons sweep picking sequence.

 Until then have fun with your sweep picking exercises.